publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch10/schIV/m__us_usc_t16_s773.md

  __References in Text__

     [Section 1811 of this title][/us/usc/t16/s1811], referred to in subsec. (c), which established the fishery conservation zone, was amended generally by [Pub.
-L. 99–659, title I, § 101(b)][/us/pl/99/659/s101/b], Nov.
+L. 99–659, title I][/us/pl/99/659/tI], § 101(b), Nov.
 14, 1986, [100 Stat.
 3706][/us/stat/100/3706], and now relates to United States sovereign rights to fish and fishery management authority within the exclusive economic zone.

     Proclamation Numbered 5030, referred to in subsec. (c), is Proc.
 No. 5030, Mar.
 10, 1983, 48 F.R.
 10605, which is set out as a note under [section 1453 of this title][/us/usc/t16/s1453].